ThePrimeagen/ts-rust-zig-deez/bf/README.md

 $ cargo test
 ```

-## Data Flow
+## Binary Format

-The program takes in the input source into the program and loads each byte using
-the comma operator (`,`).

-The tokens are outputted to the caller using the period `.` operator.
-The
+The lexer outputs tokens using the following binary format:
-following byte table is used to define the the operators:

 | Name                  | Value      |
 | --------------------- | ---------- |